shovna01/shovna01/README.md

 - 👋 Hi, I’m Shovna Panda
 - 🌱 I am a MERN Stack Web Developer
-- 🌱 I am currently learning Spring Boot
+- 🌱 I am currently learning Spring MVC
-- 🌱 I am currently working on Spring Boot applications using ReactJs for the frontend
+- 🌱 I am currently working on Spring MVC applications using ReactJs for the frontend
 - 💞️ I’m looking to collaborate on Web Development projects using the MERN Stack
 - 📫 One can reach me at shovnapanda01@gmail.com
 <!---